Expanded sports betting fuels fears about gambling addiction

 Calls from people who have gotten in over their heads betting on sports currently account for 5 percent of all calls to the council's 800-GAMBLER hotline, a figure Pryor expects to increase.

-Arne Wexler, who once held Pryor's current job, knows personally how addictive sports betting can be.
+Arnie Wexler, who once held Pryor's current job, knows personally how addictive sports betting can be.

 His problem was once so bad, he says, that on the rare occasion he and his wife had sex, she would swear she heard a baseball game somewhere.